 "Based on our review, which was conducted in accordance with ISRE 2410 "Limited review of interim financial information by the entity's independent auditor" and applicable standards of the "Institut des Réviseurs d'Entreprises", nothing has come to our attention that leads us to believe that the financial and accounting data contained in the minutes of the Board of Directors meeting of 27 June 2023 and in the report of the Committee of Independent Directors in accordance with Article 7:97 of the Companies and Associations Code would contain material inconsistencies with the information available to us in connection with our engagement.
-However, we express no opinion as to the value of the transaction or the appropriateness of the Board of Directors' decision."
+However, we express no opinion as to the Value of Directors' decision."